You can choose any editor you want VS Code, WebStorm IDE, Sublime Text or even Vim.

-Once you have completed writing and saving your HTML codes on a file name xxxx.html, you are ready to run the html codes on a browser.
-The easiest way is to run the codes directly from VS Code.
-However, before you can run the html codes, you will need to install the open in browser extension by techER.
+Once you have completed writing and saving your HTML code on a file name xxxx.html, you are ready to run the html code on a browser.
+The easiest way is to run it directly from VS Code.
+However, before you can run the html code, you will need to install the open in browser extension by techER.

 Launch VS Code.